Chapter Thirty Three II

 My dark eyed stare intimidates him, Chunk feels challenged, “Sho’ I do baby, I’m gonna see if them legs go all the way up.
 Just relax and let’s enjoy the show.”

 He raises his foot a little higher.
 Chunk’s bulb isn’t just dim, it’s burned out.
 His life replete with bad ideas, this one ranks up there with his worst.
-It’s one of those specially stupid, particularly costly, notions.
+It’s one of those specially stupid, particularly pernicious, notions.
 The ones we get when we’re feeling all cool and confident.
 One hand on the metal pole riders use for support, his substantial body weight is on the other leg.

 When I snap kick his shin, even from my seated position, it hurts, there’s no give in the leg.
 I could have broken his ankle or his knee.
 I just want them to move on and leave well enough alone, the next stop is Canal, we’re getting off.